Portfolio manager’s Letter September 2001

 A typical response to this environment will likely see small producers out-source rapidly to steal market share from the dinosaurs.
 Large Producers profits will suffer a double whammy from this loss of market share and the write-offs as they are forced to abandon the stuff they built during the bubble.

-In further support of my, as investment manager, argument, Ladies and gentlemen of the jury, I offer the example of Berkshire Hathaway.
+In further support of my argument, Ladies and gentlemen of the jury, I offer the example of Berkshire Hathaway.
 Berkshire Hathaway caught the trend of the nineties before it was obvious to anyone.
 In the late Eighties Warren was busy buying into the great international brands.
 What is he buying now?
 Businesses that are largely exempt from the dinosaur problems:

-As I, as investment manager, was preparing to mail this letter the World Trade Center was destroyed.
+As I was preparing to mail this letter the World Trade Center was destroyed.
 At this point it is impossible to predict the impact when the market finally does reopen, but here are a few random thoughts.

 September 13, 2001 From The Orlando Sentinel